vmware-tanzu/community-edition/docs/site/content/docs/latest/externaldns-config.md

     ![Create User Step 1](/docs/img/create-user-step1.png)

 2. Attach the `AllowExternalDNSUpdates` policy to the new user created in the previous step.
-Select `Attach existing policies directly` and search for and then select the policy.
+Select `Attach existing policies directly` and search for and then select the policy:

     ![Create User Step 2](/docs/img/create-user-step2.png)

-3. Continue to the review page, review your choices, and select Create user.
+3. Continue to the review page, review your choices, and select Create user:

     ![Create User Step 3](/docs/img/create-user-step3.png)